-The School of Art and Design History and Theory provides a core curriculum for Parsons undergraduate students from their first to their senior year.
-The school also offers elective and university lecture courses open to undergraduate students in all divisions of The New School.
+The School of Art and Design History and Theory (ADHT) provides a core curriculum for Parsons undergraduate students from their first to their senior year.
+The school also offers elective and University Lecture courses open to undergraduate students in all divisions of The New School.

-First-year students are required to take three 3-credit courses, A History of the World Told Through Objects, Integrative Seminar 1, and Integrative Seminar 2.
+First-year students are required to take three 3-credit ADHT courses: Objects as History, Integrative Seminar 1, and Integrative Seminar 2.
 The integrative seminars are designed to give students tools and methods with which to respond to the world critically, teaching them to connect text and visual elements, investigate how cultural values can be transmitted through art and design, and communicate their discoveries and opinions clearly in writing.
 Each seminar is paired with a corresponding studio course that shares a common theme.
 The history course traces world history through the social, cultural, technological, and religious functions of objects—from prehistory to the Industrial Revolution—that are found in collections throughout New York City.

 Upper-Level Core Courses